Moshiur222/Rock-Paper-Scissor/README.md

-# Rock-Paper-Scissor game created by using HTML,CSS, Javascripts
+# Rock-Paper-Scissor game created by using HTML,CSS, Javascript